MS-NeRF: Multi-Space Neural Radiance Fields: Introduction

 However, rendering scenes with mirrors is still a challenging task for \sArt NeRF-like methods.
-One of the principle assumptions for the NeRF method is the multi-view consistency property of the target scenes \cite{jain2022robustifying, lin2021barf, tewari2022advances}.
+One of the principle assumptions for the NeRF method is the multi-view consistency property of the target scenes \cite{jain2022robustifying, lin2021barf, tewari2022advances, bian2022nopenerf}.
 When there are mirrors in the space, if one allows the viewpoints to move 360-degree around the scene, there is no consistency between the front and back views of a mirror, since the mirror surface and its reflected virtual image are only visible from a small range of views.
 As a result, it is often required to manually label the reflective surfaces in order to avoid falling into sub-optimal convergences~\cite{guo2022nerfren}.

-In this paper, we propose a novel multi-space NeRF-based method to allow the automatic handling of mirror-like objects in the 360-degree high-fidelity rendering of scenes without any manual labeling.
-Instead of regarding the Euclidean scene space as one single space, we treat it as composed of multiple virtual sub-spaces, whose composition changes according to location and view direction.
-We show that our approach using such a multi-space decomposition leads to successful handlements of complex reflections and refractions where the multi-view consistency is heavily violated in the Euclidean real space.
+In this paper, we propose a novel multi-space NeRF method to allow the automatic handling of mirror-like objects in the 360-degree high-fidelity rendering of scenes without any manual labeling.
+Instead of regarding the Euclidean scene space as a single space, we treat it as composed of multiple virtual sub-spaces, whose composition changes according to location and view direction.
+We show that our approach using multi-space decomposition leads to successful handlements of complex reflections and refractions where the multi-view consistency is heavily violated in the Euclidean real space.
 Furthermore, we show that the above benefits can be achieved by designing a low-cost multi-space module and replacing the original output layer with it.
-Therefore, our multi-space approach serves as a general enhancement to the NeRF-based backbone, equipping most NeRF-like methods with the ability to model complex reflection and refraction, as shown in \cref{fig:demo}.
+Therefore, our multi-space approach serves as a general enhancement to the NeRF-based backbone, equipping most NeRF-like methods with the ability to model complex reflection and refraction, as shown in \figref{fig:mirror_through}.